tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 **10 credits per API call**

  Deploy a TRON TRC-10 or TRC-20 smart contract.
-This is a helper method, which is combination of <a href="#createtrc">Register new TRC-10/20 token in the ledger</a> and <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">Deploy blockchain TRC20</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy blockchain TRC10</a>.
+This is a helper method, which is combination of <a href="https://apidoc.tatum.io/tag/Blockchain-operations/#operation/createtrc">Register new TRC-10/20 token in the ledger</a> and <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">Deploy blockchain TRC20</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy blockchain TRC10</a>.

  After deploying a contract to blockchain, the contract address will become available and must be stored within Tatum.
 Otherwise, it will not be possible to interact with it and starts automatic blockchain synchronization.